gbtami/pychess-variants/static/docs/shinobiplus.md

 ![Shinobi](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Shinobi.png)

 Shinobi Chess is a chess variant designed in 2021 by Couch Tomato with help from Fables, fourth in the series of asymmetric games.
 The Western chess army (“the Kingdom,” black) has invaded the land of the Sakura Clan (pink/sakura).
 While having mostly weak pieces at the start, the Clan is very resourceful and can instantly recruit and summon allies to defend at a minute’s notice.
 The Clan starts with many pieces in hand and can drop them on its side of the board in lieu of moving a piece.
 Furthermore, they can promote upon reaching the far end of the board – these abilities are similar to the game of shogi, with the major exception that captured pieces do not go into a player’s hand, so each drop counts!

-The game itself was balanced by Fairy Stockfish selfplay.
+The game was initially considered balance by engine selfplay.
+However, player experience and also deeper NNUE engine skill revealed that the pink army had quite a decent advantage.
+Therefore, "Shinobi+" was created as a more balanced version.
+Most pieces were moved to being in the hand, and the new Fox piece was introduced.
+Additionally, black was allowed an earlier promotion rank.

 ## General Rules
 1. Setup is as above; the Clan player starts with additional pieces in hand.
 2. The Clan (pink/sakura) always moves first.
 3. Clan pieces in hand can only be dropped in the first four ranks (first half of the board).
 4. All minor Clan pieces promote upon reaching the **7th or 8th rank**.
-Similarly, Kingdom pawns now promote on the 7th rank instead of 8th.
+Kingdom pawns now promote on the **6th rank.**
 5. Pawns on either side can only promote to a Captain (see below).
 6. An additional method of victory is available: called **campmate**.
 Campmate is achieved by moving one’s king into the final rank without moving into check.
 7.	**Stalemate** - loss for the player who can't move (rather than draw as in chess)